Civil Rights Investigator

 Please provide all required application materials, including names and contact information for three professional references as well as a professional writing sample.

-WORK HOURS: STANDARD 8:00AM - 5:00PM, however, as an exempt level position, requirements of the position dictate work hours and hours that routinely exceed 40 hours and include some nights and weekends.
+WORK HOURS: STANDARD 8:00AM - 5:00PM, however, as an exempt level position, requirements of the position dictate work hours and hours that routinely exceed 40 hours and include some nights and weekend.

 Advertised: Eastern Daylight Time